City-of-Memphis-Wastewater/pyhabitat/README.md

 elif is_frozen():
     print("Running as a frozen executable (PyInstaller, cx_Freeze, etc.).")

 elif is_termux():
+	# Expected cases:
+	#- pkg install python-numpy python-cryptography
+    #- Avoiding matplotlib unless the user explicitly confirms that termux_has_gui=False in matplotlib_is_available_for_gui_plotting(termux_has_gui=False).
+	#- Auto-selection of 'termux-open-url' and 'xdg-open' in logic.
+	#- Installation on the system, like orchestrating the construction of Termux Widget entries in ~/.shortcuts.
     print("Running in the Termux environment on Android.")

 elif is_windows():